 Women visiting Egypt, who prefer to top up the tan in a bikini rather than an all one swimsuit, can pack their two pieces.
 Egypt’s new government has said that tourism “will not be subjected to any changes as long as we are represented in parliament.
 Bikinis and alcohol all round then.

-British holiday makers are hoping to see ski resorts introduce breath tests and penalty points in an attempt to curb reckless skiers, according to a survey by insurer More Than.
-Nearly one in there Brits are concerned about speed skiing, saying that they had been hit and/or injured by somebody skiing too fast.
-Meanwhile more than four in ten Britons want helmets made compulsory.
+British holidaymakers are hoping to see ski resorts introduce breath tests and penalty points in an attempt to curb reckless skiers, according to a survey by insurer More Than.
+Nearly one in three Brits are concerned about speed skiing, saying that they had been hit and/or injured by somebody skiing too fast.
+Meanwhile, more than four in ten Britons want helmets made compulsory.

 Skiing in Switzerland

 On the subject of skiing, Swiss ski resorts are slashing prices this season by up to 33 percent – in a bid to boost visitor numbers.
 Case in point?
-Crans-Montana is offering 33 percent off accommodation, ski hire, passes and tuition up until February 11 and then again from March 10-April 6.
-For the full low-down, see our story: http://www.cd-traveller.com/2012/01/17/you-too-can-find-gold-in-crans-montana/
+Crans-Montana is offering 33 percent off accommodation, ski hire passes and tuition up until February 11 and then again from March 10-April 6.
+For the full low-down, see our story

 Enjoying a hot air balloon flight over Uluru

 Hands up if you spend too much time on your phone and/or laptop.
 That’s a lot of hands… which is why luxury operator, Black Tomato (www.blacktomato.com), is launching a digital detox in 2012.
-The week long trip to dreamy Caribbean destination, St Vincent and the Grenadines, takes in two private resorts and all technology is banned.
+The week-long trip to a dreamy Caribbean destination, St Vincent, and the Grenadines, takes in two private resorts and all technology is banned.
 Sign us up now…

 The cost of London hotel rooms